MBadriNarayanan/CS544/p4/README.md

 Copy and modify the code from Q7 to implement this optimization, and again record the time.
 The answer should be a multiple (time taken in Q7 divided by time taken in Q8).
-Performance varies a lot, but the optimized version will probably be 10-40x faster.
+Performance varies a lot, but the optimized version will probably be 7-60x faster.

+**Note:** Sometimes the speedup ratio might fluctuate and be out of expected range.
+When grading, in that case, TA will check the code manully.
+Ensure your code just read the single column of `loan_amount`.

 ## Part 4: Disaster Strikes